cloud-cds/cds-stack/etl/README(CARDIAC).md

 1. Copy dahsan-universe/etl and dahsan-universe/db to dev controller by scp.

-2. Make a virtual environment of python 3 with virtualenverapper (or equivalent).
+2. Make a virtual environment of Python 3 with virtualenverapper (or equivalent).

-3. Install requirement (dashan-emr/dashan-universe/requirement.txt).
+3. Install requirement (`dashan-emr/dashan-universe/requirement.txt`).

 4. Install etl using `pip install etl`.